 When they started, they were holding 3 hour events where approximately 300 hundred consumers attended every hour, now they are holding 4 hour events with upwards of 700 consumers showing up every hour.

 Their solution?
-Asking each vendor to provide a trash can outside of their vehicle as well as charging each truck a little more for their participation so the event planners can hire more assistance to help clean up the site.
+Ask each vendor to provide a trash can outside of their vehicle.
+They also charge each truck a little more for their participation.
+This allows event planners to hire more assistance to help clean up the site.

 Food Truck Debate Issue 6: Food Trucks create more traffic

 Since food trucks spend the majority of their operating time parked in a lot or a parking spot selling their fare, this point seems moot.
 Another way to look at this argument is that food trucks use social media to inform customers of their location from day to day.

 Much of food truck sales come from people already in the area.
 This is opposed to brick and mortar establishments which get people taking taxis or driving themselves to a restaurant’s location.
 Imagine the cuts in deaths due to traffic incidents if people stopped using taxis or personal vehicles to get to their food source?

-These are far from all of the negative talking points driven by those who do not back the food truck industry, but we have found these to be the most common.
+These are far from all of the negative talking points driven by those who do not back the food truck industry.
+These have been found to be the most common.
+Use these points to help the food truck cause in your community.

 Are you aware of other topics used to attempt to dissuade municipalities from approving laws and regulations which allow food trucks into their community?
 Share your thoughts on this topic in the comment section, our food truck forum or social media.
 Twitter | Facebook